guillaumemichel/go-libp2p-kad-dht/routing/simplerouting/simplequery/README.md

 - do we want to allow query to self?
 No! but what should handle it?
     - the query (and routing) must be self aware?
     - message endpoint should just skip the message and return success(nil), so that the next message can be send immediately (after being picked up by the scheduler)
+- remove all peerids from query. they should be handled somewhere else! query should only handle key.KadKey.
+However, peer.ID could be replaced by an address abstraction (interface{} ?).

 ## To explore